bityangke/SPSM/Readme.txt

 You can try to train your own models using code main.py in https://github.com/zmbhou/Deeplab-v2--ResNet-101--Tensorflow/, and set the initial LR=4e-5 and the maxiter as 18000.
 The mIoU of three iterations are reported as 59.9, 61.3 and 61.3 in our submission.

 Training model for SPSM-VGG16:
 You can try to train your own models using code https://github.com/ankurgupta26/deepLabv2 for SPSM-VGG16, with LR=1e-4 and maxiter=18000 in (12).
-The mIoU is 58.4 in our submission.
+The mIoU is 56.9 without multi-scale fusion in our submission.

 Testing: